peylix/COMP3017J-Project-OuterView/README.md

-# Outerview (Tentative name)
+# Outerview
-### An online technical interview platform for interviewers and interviewees to write, run and debug code together in an elegant manner.
+### *An online technical interview platform for interviewers and interviewees to write, run and debug code together in an elegant manner.*

 Group members (in alphabetical order):
 + Jiehongxu Wu (吴界红旭),